Feat. image @thecookierunner (IG)

 2) The correct training

 Even if you plan to walk the mileage, training is so important to prevent injury, fatigue and exhaustion.
 Training programs will vary from runner to runner, but generally speaking – the farther the race, the more miles you need to cover.
 Build your training up over about 6 months with at least one long run a week that eventually will be the same length as your race.
+Much like setting realistic New Year Resolutions, it is very important that you ramp your training up over a sustained period of time instead of all at once.

 3) Proper Hydration